 Jewish High Tech Community Mentorship Program

-During the six-month duration of the program each mentor and mentee will meet as frequently as they deem necessary and may do so electronically, face-to-face or both.
+During the six-month duration of the program, each mentor and mentee will meet as frequently as they deem necessary and may do so electronically, face-to-face or both.
 With the advent of Covid-19 most meetings have been virtual.
-Our previous programs have supported as many as 22 pairings and we are hoping to raise this gradually over time.
-Fifteen pairs is our target for this next cycle.
-If you apply for this cycle and are not selected, don’t be disappointed as sometimes individuals are not selected because a viable partner is not currently available.
-Remember that there will be plenty of opportunity to participate in future cycles.
+Our previous programs have supported as many as 22 pairings and we are hoping to increase this gradually over time.
+Twenty five pairs is our target for this next cycle.
+If you apply for this cycle and are not selected, don’t be disappointed as sometimes individuals are not selected because an appropriate partner is currently not available.
+Remember that there will be plenty of opportunities to participate in future cycles.
 Please consider re-applying if you are not selected this time around.

 Reflections from Past JHTC Mentorship Program Mentees and Mentors